51Degrees/documentation/src/concepts/flowelements/flowelement.md

 An **element** can be added to any number of @pipelines.
 A @pipeline is merely an organizational layer which instructs **element**'s to carry out processing on a @flowdata, so the **element** acts in isolation without the need to reference to the @pipeline.

+It is also possible for an **element** to be added more than once to the same @pipeline.
+For example, an **element** which opens a persistent connection to a database, then closes it at another point in the @pipeline would exist more than once in the same @pipeline.
+In this case, it is the responsibility of the **element** to ensure any use of the @datakey is strictly controlled.
+(todo is this true, or does the getoradd handle this?)

+## Concurrency

+**Flow elements** are required to be thread-safe.
+As multiple @pipelines may be calling on an **element** to carry out processing simultaneously, they must be able to handle this.